xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 ./debian-mysql-install.sh
 ```

-An external mysql database can be used without this install script if an all privilieged user if created for iTop.
+An external mysql database can be used without this installation script, an full privilieged user for this database is needed to use itop.

 The installation can be resumed at `http://192.168.122.212`.